thosgood/this-weeks-finds/markdown/51-100/week061.md

 division algebras over R, as well... where an "alternative" algebra is one for which any two elements generate an associative algebra.
 Nota
-bene: here a division algebra is one such that for all nonzero x, the map y → xy is invertible.
+bene: here a division algebra is one such that for all nonzero x, the map y \to xy is invertible.
 In the finite-dimensional case, this implies that every element has a left and right inverse.
 If assume associativity, the converse is true, but in the nonassociative case it ain't.
 Whew!
 Nonassociative algebras are tricky, if you're used to